huggingface/blog/text-generation-inference-on-inferentia2.md

 ### 5. Run inference and chat with the model

-After our endpoint is deployed, we can run inference on it.
-We will use the `predict` method from the `predictor` to run inference on our endpoint.
-We can inference with different parameters to impact the generation.
-Parameters can be defined in the `parameters` attribute of the payload.
-You can find supported parameters in the [here](https://www.philschmid.de/sagemaker-llama-llm#5-run-inference-and-chat-with-the-model) or in the open API specification of the TGI in the [swagger documentation](https://huggingface.github.io/text-generation-inference/)
+After our endpoint is deployed, we can run inference on it, using the `predict` method from `predictor`.
+We can provide different parameters to impact the generation, adding them to the `parameters` attribute of the payload.
+You can find the supported parameters [here](https://www.philschmid.de/sagemaker-llama-llm#5-run-inference-and-chat-with-the-model), or in the open API specification of TGI in the [swagger documentation](https://huggingface.github.io/text-generation-inference/)

 The `HuggingFaceH4/zephyr-7b-beta` is a conversational chat model, meaning we can chat with it using the following prompt: